 Our Verdict on Casino.Com

 Casino.com is an experienced UK and Malta licensed site, with one of the best customer support records around.
-It’s a shame they’ve ditched the £5 no deposit free cash, but they have at least replaced it with 20 no deposit free spins so you can still try the site for free.
+It’s a shame they’ve ditched the £5 no deposit free cash, but they have at least replaced it with a great first bonus offer.
 Recent upgrades have also significantly improved the site’s UX.
 We can’t help but mention the few glitches we encountered here are there.
 Error 404s, broken links and non-loading pages naturally create some concern.
 However, others have reported fewer issues, and the sites worked really well the vast majority of the time.
 This is an attractive online casino with an extensive collection of Playtech and Betsoft games.
 It clearly retains the loyalty of its players, which is always a good sign.
 Use our exclusive welcome bonus to try the site out and see if you like it too.